dajmcdon/tamara-site/research.md

 ## Articles in Preparation
 * “For Whom the Bell Tolls: Religious Colonialism and Sonic Refusal in Arguedas, Asturias, and Yáñez.”
+* “¡Cacerolazo¡: The Cooking Pot as Community, Culture, and Resistance in the Anthropocene.”
 * “Rancière and the Paradox of Politics: Mexico, Central America, and the Long 1968 in Retrospect.”
-* "Desnudando a los maîtres à penser: La novelización de lo histórico en _El fin de la locura_."
+* "Desnudando a los maîtres à penser: La novelización de lo histórico en _El fin de la locura_ de Jorge Volpi."
 * “Dead Matter: A Historical Materialist Approach to Literary Corpses in W.G.
 Sebald and Oscar Zeta Acosta.”
 * “A Tale of Two Genres: Duæling Discourses in Luis Rafael Sánchez’s _Quíntuples_.”
 * “Violencia y alienación social en El Salvador: _El arma en el hombre_ como Bildungsroman neoliberal.”